-At any such time that there is a distribution from the Company, that distribution shall be allocated 60.0% to Tejon and 40.0% to TA per the terms of the Operating Agreement.
+At any such time that there is a distribution from the Company, that distribution shall be allocated 60.0% to Tejon and 40.0% to TA pursuant to the terms of the Operating Agreement.
+A distribution totaling \$2,400 was made in June 2010.